killown/wayfire-rs/README.md

 ### Installation

-To include `rustfire` in your Rust project, add it to your `Cargo.toml`:
+To include `wayfire-rs` in your Rust project, add it to your `Cargo.toml`:

 ```toml
 [dependencies]